LattePandaTeam/Docs/content/alpha_edition/powering.md

 ### Recommended Batteries

 We didn't offically release battery supported list from LattePanda yet.
 Somehow global battery shipping is not easy.
 And it's even hard to find a standard battery for global market when every place has different resources available.
-But You can check the forum discussion about this topic via this [link](https://www.lattepanda.com/topic-f13t16675.html?hilit=battery&start=31).
+But You can check the [forum discussion about this topic](https://www.lattepanda.com/topic-f13t16675.html?hilit=battery&start=31).
 Community members already find some alternatives from local battery vendors.

 ### Input Specification
 * **7.4 - 8.2 V**, means 2-cell Lipo battery